-Our fearless founder Dava Guthmiller, and her longtime friend Arianna Orland, Co-Founded In/Visible Talks to build community and foster conversation about the art of design.
-The inaugural conference, Jan.
-2018, was the cornerstone event of the year, and every part of it was designed to connect and inspire people in pursuit of that mission.
+Our fearless founder Dava Guthmiller, and her longtime friend Arianna Orland, co-founded In/Visible Talks to build community and foster conversation about the art of design.
+The inaugural conference, held in January of 2018, was the cornerstone event of the year, and every part of it was designed to connect and inspire people in pursuit of that mission.

 How we created the look and feel of the conference could merit its own In/Visible talk.
 It was a collaborative effort, and as the target audience (creative thinkers and makers), we spent a fair amount of time discussing the creative process itself as we brought the conference to life.
 To share the fruits of our labor with the San Francisco design community and witness the connections and inspiration happen in real time was a true honor.

 How could we visually represent the idea of making the invisible, visible without becoming too abstract?
 For the logo, we explored ways to create space and meaning between In and Visible, landing on a strong diagonal slash that makes it easy to see both the Visible and the Invisible.
 It became a key graphic and unifying element for the brand, and can be seen (or not seen) throughout the collateral and signage.